What is MetaTrader 4 and how do you use it?

 Choose from thousands of MT4 indicators and add-ons

-- Add-ons, on the other hand, are designed to help you customise the MT4 platform to better suit your individual trading style and goals.
-The add-ons we provide for free include mini terminal, stealth orders and alarm manager
+Add-ons, on the other hand, are more designed to help you customise the MT4 platform to your individual trading style and goals.
+The add-ons provided for free by IG Bank include mini terminal, stealth orders and alarm manager which aim to help you fully customise the MT4 platform.

-In addition to the indicators and add-ons available in MT4, there are also programs like Expert Advisors.
-These enable you to automate your trading on the platform.
-Learn more about what Expert Advisors are and how they work.
+As well as the various indicators and add-ons available to you, there are also programs such as Expert Advisors within the MT4 platform which enable you to automate your trading on the MT4 platform.
+There is more information on Expert Advisors on the IG Bank website.

-With us, you have access to over 80 markets on MT4.
-These include forex pairs, indices, commodities and more.
+With IG Bank, you have access to over 80 markets on MT4.
+These include forex pairs, indices, commodities and cryptocurrencies.

 Yes, you can.
 With MetaTrader 4 you have the option to set buy and sell limits in the ‘orders’ window.
 They are presented as the ‘stop loss’ and ‘take profit’ options.